Semileptonic neutral current decays of $\Xi_b$ with dileptons or dineutrinos in the final state: Numerical Results

 \begin{itemize}

 \item The differential branching fractions of the dineutrino modes are generally larger than those of the corresponding dilepton decays.
+This enhancement is primarily due to the significantly larger magnitude of the Wilson coefficients involved in the dineutrino processes.
+A similar pattern is also observed in the $B$ decays, for example, $\mathcal{B}(B\to K \nu \bar \nu) >\mathcal{B}(B\to Ke^+e^-)$~\cite{Parrott:2022zte}.
 Over the accessible $q^2$ region, the integrated branching fractions are predicted to lie in the range $10^{-8}$-$10^{-6}$.
 The branching fractions in the first row of Table~\ref{tab:Observables1} correspond to a single neutrino flavor.
 Summing over all three flavors increases these values by a factor of three, provided that long-distance effects from double charged-current interactions are neglected.
 In particular, the branching fraction $\mathcal{B}(\Xi_b\to \Xi\nu\bar\nu)$ can reach the $10^{-5}$ level, comparable to the Belle II measurement of $\mathcal{B}(B^+\to K^+ \nu\bar\nu)$~\cite{Belle-II:2023esi}.

 \item Significant differences arise between the longitudinal polarization fractions $F_L$ in the neutrino and electron channels.
 For the dineutrino modes, $F_L$ decreases monotonically with increasing $q^2$ over the entire kinematic range.
 By contrast, in the electron case, $F_L$ first rises to a maximum and then falls toward zero, as discussed previously.
 The two $F_L$ curves cross at approximately $q^2=2.0~\text{GeV}^2$.
 At zero recoil, both channels satisfy $F_L = 1/3$, in accordance with our earlier discussion.
 However, in the large-recoil limit, the neutrino longitudinal polarization tends toward unity, as shown in the second panel of Fig.~\ref{fig:FLv}.
 This behavior can be traced to the absence of the photon-penguin contribution in the dineutrino modes, which plays a substantial role in shaping the low-$q^2$ distribution in the dilepton case.
 Substituting the transversity amplitudes for the dineutrino channel from Eq.~(\ref{eq:ampv}) into the definition of $F_L$ in Eq.~(\ref{eq:o1}), one obtains